 The key to financial freedom is having more money than you need to cover your current expenses.

 You never know what’s going to happen in life.
-Your parents may need to move in with you, or laws around real estate or taxes may change, or any other number of small things that you think are stable right now may shift.
+Your parents may need to move in with you, laws around real estate or taxes may change, or any other number of small things that you think are stable right now may shift.
 If you need extensive care or therapy after an accident that your insurance doesn’t cover, you may have to pay for it out of pocket.
 It is a good idea to have some safety net for those people.

 With that said, let’s move to the next concept of financial freedom.